Brown-University-Library/eaccpf-indexer/README.md

 Known Issues
 ------------

-- Namespace declarations in the EAC, EAC-CPF document cause the XML parser to fail while transforming the document to Solr Input Document format.
+- Namespace declarations in the EAC-CPF document cause the XML parser to fail while transforming the document to Solr Input Document format.
-  As a workaround, we now load the XML input data as text, strip all namespace references in memory, and then convert the data to XML and execute the transform.
+  As a workaround, we now load the XML input data as text, strip all namespace references in memory, and then convert the data to XML before executing the transform.
-  @see Transformer.py transformEACtoSID
+  @see Transformer.py